silviot/edx-platform-wiki/Shell-commands.md

 #### Django apps (Studio and LMS)
-* To get rid of existing courses and templates:
+* To get rid of existing courses.
+Note this will not clear out data on the django side like course groups:
 ```
 mongo xmodule --eval "db.dropDatabase()"
 mongo xcontent --eval "db.dropDatabase()"